August 1st 2019

 If you’re yet to smell this stuff you’re in for a treat, quite literally - the unique pistachio caramel scent garners positive comments from all around whenever I wear it and this supersized tub means I can slather myself in it all the more generously.
 It’s rich yet quick to absorb, has a slight golden shimmer to it and is loaded with circulation stimulating guaraná, a Brazilian plant that contains five times as much caffeine as coffee.
 If you’re in need of a swanky winter body lotion to bring dry limbs back from the brink, it’s a goer, and this half litre serving ensures you don’t have to limit its use to your bum.

-It’s certainly not cheap, but you only need a smear of this hydrating, vitamin rich cleanser to emulsify makeup and grime and it doubles up as a moisturising mask when left on for ten minutes or so.
+It’s certainly not cheap, but you only need a smidge of this hydrating, vitamin rich cleanser to emulsify makeup and grime and it doubles up as a moisturising mask when left on for ten minutes or so.
 Antioxidant moringa seed oil is the main player but you’ll detect orange, jasmine, mandarin and rose extracts in the distinctive fragrance - again, test it before you try it on your face if you have reactive skin.
 Otherwise it’s wonderfully hydrating and effective.
-If you know a Moringa Cleansing Balm devotee you can also engrave their name or initials on the lid for Christmas, which is peak beauty indulgence really.
+If you know a Moringa Cleansing Balm devotee you can also engrave their name or initials on the lid for their birthday, which is peak beauty indulgence really.

-Art Ed Sarah has this on the go too (all hail the double cleanse) and it’s incredibly handy for speedy makeup changes or initial removal when you’re pushed for time or rushed off your feet.
+This is incredibly handy for speedy makeup changes or initial removal when you’re pushed for time or rushed off your feet.
 It contains rosehip seed oil to aid attract impurities and chamomile and rosewater for calming, soothing effect, plus the hefty bottle means that you can really saturate your cotton pad and remove every surface scrap of makeup before going in for your second ‘rinse off’ cleanse if you’ve got a bit more time and a sink to hand.

 A different twist on a glow promising liquid exfoliant, this mammoth vial contains gentle lactic acid and azelaic acid to help to even out skin tone and create radiance - these two exfoliating acids are less likely to trigger adverse reactions than the more potent, faster acting glycolic acid.
 BHA in the form of willow bark extract helps to clarify pores and a wheat, rye and barley complex adds a hydration hit.
 As well as being good for your skin and wallet (the large bottle is technically worth £50), all actives used are from sustainable sources.